Gokyo Lake Trek-13 days

 • Farewell dinner in a Nepalese typical restaurant.

-• Nepalese visa fee, Visa can be obtained on your upon arrival in Kathmandu Airport.
-Visa cost 25 USD, 40 USD, 100 USD for 15, 30 and 90 days respectively
+• Nepalese visa fee, Visa can be obtained upon arrival at Kathmandu Airport.
+Visa costs 30 USD, 50 USD, and 125 USD for 15, 30, and 90 days respectively

 • Excess baggage charge(s)